PSUTrec/documentation/_documents/01-segment-areas.md

 * usbrid - [US Bicycle Route System ID](https://www.adventurecycling.org/routes-and-maps/us-bicycle-route-system/)
 * [observed land use](https://psutrec.github.io/documentation/documents/07-parameter-definitions/)

-A _Segment Area_ cannot have more than one _Functional Classification_.
+A _Segment Area_ cannot have more than one _functional classification_.

 A typical _Segment Area_ extends along a road or pathway until a user is able to change their direction of travel, unless the _Segment Area_ is part of an intersection count (see below).
 A _Segment Area_ is composed of all _Facilities_, _Detectors_, _Flows_, and _Flow Detectors_.